YehuditAdler/AlmaRemoteStorageApp/instructions.md

 ## Prerequisites
 FTP server - with sub-directories for each institution.

-Access to the Developer network for all member institutions.
+Access to the Developer network for all member institutions, including the remote-storage institutions.

 ### On all Institutions:
 1. FTP connection configuration - To share files between the App and Alma with a  [sub-directory](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/050Configuring_General_Alma_Functions/050External_Systems#UpdateSubmissionFormatFtp) for each institutions (the dir name should include the inst code. e.g. main_folder/01AAA_ABC).